Step 4: The hearing Disciplinary procedure

 • sum up the employee's case at the end of the hearing

-The employer may agree to allow the companion to answer questions on behalf of the employee.
+The employer might agree to allow the companion to answer questions on behalf of the employee.
 But this is not a legal requirement.

 For more details on holding disciplinary hearings, you can use the Acas guide to discipline and grievances at work.